The Standard High Line NYC

 cool detail: floor-to-ceiling windows in rooms

-Curtains are included, but hey, not everyone likes to use them during their most private moments.
-(On a morning run in nearby Hudson River Park, we looked up at the hotel and spotted a guest essaying a Sun Salutation clothing free.
-Yikes!)
+And its windows – vast, floor-to-ceiling glass sheets – broadcast the antics of their least inhibited guests.
+(On a morning run in nearby Hudson River Park, my running pals and I looked up at the hotel and spotted a guest essaying a Sun Salutation clothing free.)

-No longer brand new, the notoriety has died down,and the Standard has found its stride.
-It's an intriguing hotel, comfortable, agreeably quirky (the revolving doors are bright yellow, the porters wear shorts in warm weather)and like no other place in town.
+No longer new, the Standard has found its stride.
+It's an intriguing hotel, comfortable, agreeably quirky (the revolving doors are bright yellow, the porters wear shorts in warm weather) and like no other place in town.

 From the outside, this brute, bifurcated Le Corbusier-inspired glass box looks like a gigantic dictionary on stilts, looming over the Meatpacking District like a not-entirely benign alien creature.